Asbjoedt/CLISC/README.md

-# CLISC<sup>3</sup> - WORK IN PROGRESS
+# CLISC<sup>3</sup>
 **Command Line Interface Spreadsheet Count Convert & Compare (& Archive)**

-A small Windows Exe program made in C#.
+A small Windows console application made in C#.
 It is as a hobby project.
 It might have use cases in digital archiving of spreadsheets.

 ## How to use
 Download the executable here.
 In the terminal change directory to the folder where CLISC.exe is.
 Then, to execute the program input: